infergo-ml/infergo/README.md

-# Learning programs in Go
+# Go programs that learn

-Go as a platform for probabilistic inference.
+[infergo](http://infergo.org/) — Go as a platform for probabilistic inference.
 Uses automatic differentiation and gradient descent optimization.